Table Of Contents

 As an unlimited number of bank accounts can be connected to Moneyhub, it is possible for couples to both integrate their accounts with the app, giving them a combined overview of their joint finances.

-Moneyhub is connected to banks, savings providers, credit card providers, pensions, and investment platforms.
-It is best to check if they cover the institutions they support.
+Moneyhub is connected to banks, savings providers, credit card providers, pension providers, and investment platforms.
+It is best to check if they support the institutions you use.

 Currently they are integrated with: